 RAF – Complete form F 7454 and inform the RAFBA Sec

 m.
 Read Section 8 Event Organisation.

 n.
-Speak to Regional Secretary to discuss dates and the availability of Officials and competition equipment.
+Speak to Single Service or Regional Secretary to discuss dates and the availability of Officials and competition equipment.

 o.
 Agree a date with the Commanding Officer.